 A variety of tasks and activities will be used to promote confidence, understanding, challenge and independence.
-Links to real life and other curriculum areas will be highlighted to encourage students to see Mathematics happening beyond the classroom.
+Links to real life and other curriculum areas will be highlighted to encourage students to see mathematics in all aspects of their day to day life.

 Students will be taught in sets and formally assessed each term.
 Following each assessment students may change sets to provide greater challenge or support as required.
 Other support strategies may be triggered by a student’s performance in these assessments.